blackjid/gwohelper/readme.md

 Setup
 -----
-1. Config the helper changing the values of the first to objects in the file.
+1. Config the helper changing the values in the *gwo_helper.config.js* file.

 	    account: "UA-XXXXXXX-X"